ChristophSheep/christophreif.github.io/cel.md

 # i/o cells paradigm - draft

-Following sentences define the paradigm of so called [i/o](https://en.wikipedia.org/wiki/Input/output) cells.
+Following sentences define a the [programming paradigm](https://en.wikipedia.org/wiki/Programming_paradigm) with the name **[i/o](https://en.wikipedia.org/wiki/Input/output) cells**.

+It is similar to [reactive programming](https://en.wikipedia.org/wiki/Reactive_programming), but paradigm needs a new kind of [hardware](/hardware) that does not exists currently (2022).

+Currently you can simulate this with i/o channels and green threads.

 According to [i/o](https://en.wikipedia.org/wiki/Input/output) devices. see [Asynchronous I/O](https://en.wikipedia.org/wiki/Asynchronous_I/O)

+[Data is flowing](https://en.wikipedia.org/wiki/Dataflow_programming) is flowing through cells.

 Each cell is ..